 Professor of Geography

-As a Social Population Geographer, I am fascinated by the ways in which places and neighbourhoods are transformed by contemporary processes of migration and population change, and how new social relations and conflicts are created.
-Examining these connections, my research is focussed on social and population change in a range of urban, rural, and coastal places to advance theoretical, conceptual and empirical understandings of the formation of more exclusive, segregated, marginalised, and transient societies.
-Since the late 1990s, my research has investigated the links between higher education, student populations, and urban change; and I coined the term studentification to conceptualise these processes of change within university towns and cities.
+My research investigates the effects of contemporary processes of migration and population change within urban and rural places.
+I am fascinated by the formation of new social and economic geographies that are giving rise to more exclusive, segregated, and transient societies.
+I coined the term studentification to conceptualise processes of change within university towns and cities tied to the growth of student populations and the expansion of higher education.
 To date, I have researched studentification in UK, Ireland, North America, Australia and China.
-In the rural context, my work has investigated processes of rural gentrification.
-I am currently part of an international research team (iRGENT), funded by ESRC, NSF and ANR, that is studying international rural gentrification in UK, USA and France.
-Other current research interests focus on the impact of Housing in Multiple Occupation (HMO) in coastal towns.
+In the rural context, my work investigates processes of rural gentrification and migration.
+I am part of an international research team (iRGENT), funded by ESRC, NSF and ANR, that is studying international rural gentrification in UK, USA and France.
+Other current research interests focus on the impact of Housing in Multiple Occupation (HMO) and changing neighbourhoods.

 My teaching explores how places are transformed by contemporary processes of migration and population change, examining the new social geographies which are created.